Adding Backup Battery Circuitry to your Projects

 - Mixing different batteries, whether in parallel or in series, is a bad idea.
 Ensure that when combining batteries, they are of the same manufacturer, model, voltage and current capacity.
 Do not connect old and new batteries together.

-Now, for a backup battery circuit, we desire that along with a large primary battery or mains power, there must be a secondary smaller battery (of same voltage) that takes over when the primary source goes below a certain voltage or shuts down.
+For a backup battery circuit, we desire that along with a large primary battery or mains power, there must be a smaller secondary battery (of same voltage) that takes over when the primary source goes below a certain voltage or shuts down.

 This is how our present arrangement looks like: